SKIN CANCER is the most common type of cancer. Between 2 to 3 million people all around the world are diagnosed each year with skin cancer.

 The skin self-examination can help you find skin cancer early when treatment can cure the cancer.
 If you notice anything that growing, changing or bleeding, immediately make an appointment to see your dermatologist.

 Caught early and properly treated, skin cancer can be cured.
 Even melanoma, which can be deadly, has a cure rate of almost 100% when treated early.

 Proper treatment begins with the right diagnosis.
 To diagnose skin cancer, a dermatologist performs a skin biopsy.
 This is the best way to diagnose skin cancer.
-Your dermatologist can perform a biopsy during an office visit.
+Your dermatologist can perform a biopsy during clinical visit.

 To perform a biopsy, your dermatologist will remove either the entire skin growth or part of it.
 The removed skin will be sent to a lab where it will be examined under a microscope.

 If the diagnosis is skin cancer, your dermatologist will consider the type of skin cancer, the size and its location, and your health, in order to determine the best treatment for you.
 When caught early and the entire growth is removed, further treatment may not be needed, your dermatologist will discuss your treatment options and make recommendations accordingly.